Spring Garden Revival

 Contact Riverside’s Department of Public Works for Dethatched Material Disposal & Yard Waste Collection

-Proper disposal of dethatched lawn material is essential for maintaining compliance with Riverside’s municipal waste management programs and supporting local sustainability goals.
+Proper disposal of dethatched lawn material is essential for maintaining Riverside’s environmental standards and complying with local and state regulations.
 The Village of Riverside operates a comprehensive yard waste collection program, typically running from April through November, which includes curbside pickup and a designated drop-off site for residents.
-Accepted materials include dethatched grass, leaves, and small branches, which must be separated and placed in biodegradable paper bags (plastic bags are strictly prohibited) or rigid containers not exceeding 32 gallons.
-Commercial contractors may be subject to additional permit or fee requirements, and all users should verify seasonal collection schedules and bundling guidelines.
-Residents are encouraged to consult the Department of Public Works for up-to-date information on collection days, drop-off site hours, and permit or sticker requirements.
-For questions about yard waste disposal, including dethatched material, contact: Riverside Department of Public Works
+Accepted materials include dethatched grass, leaves, and small branches, but all must be separated and placed in biodegradable paper bags—plastic bags are strictly prohibited.
+Rigid containers (up to 32 gallons) may also be used if clearly marked for yard waste.
+Commercial contractors must adhere to specific fee structures and may require permits for large volumes.
+Residents should check the seasonal collection schedule and ensure materials are set out on the correct day to avoid missed pickups.
+For more information on accepted materials, drop-off site hours, and permit requirements, contact:

-27 Riverside Road, Riverside, IL 60546
+3860 Columbus Blvd, Riverside, IL 60546

 Phone: (708) 442-3590